Tuesday, July 31, 2012

 Monday, July 23, 2012

 The biggest test of our lives is to forgive.
-And while most of life we may get to live serendipitously, there are always parts when we are tested relationally.
+While most of life we may live serendipitously, there are always parts when we are tested relationally.
 There will always come a time when we will be required to forgive.
 And if we don’t, we lose.

 The Nature of Losing